turingschool/backend-curriculum-site/module1/lessons/test_driven_development.md

 ### Why do we write tests?

-Having a robust test suite is a way for us to be good to our future selves; and provides us with two advantages:
+Having a robust test suite is a way for us to be good to our future selves; and provides us with several advantages:

 * *Refactor with Confidence:* When we decide we want to make a change to how we've implemented our code, we can make that change making sure that we know that the code as a whole still works.
 * *Add new features with confidence:* This also allows us to add new features with confidence.
 Sometimes it's difficult to know how code we add may impact functionality that we've already provided.
 A test suite tells us when something new we've done has broken something else we did before.
+* *Roadmap to future collaborators:* It's very rare that someone will work on code alone - and if they do, they may be doing it over time.
+Your test suite serves as a roadmap of the codebase; another developer or future-you should be able to skim through the code base and get a feel for what the code does, and where to find certain things in it.

 ### Okay, sure, but why do we write tests first?